 - Risk is either not acknowledged or acknowledged but steps are not taken to reduce risk.

 Our office is available for consultation on large or complex projects.
 Stop by our office in AD250 during the planning process to avoid last minute pitfalls.
-Contact IRB Administrator Elizabeth Parsons for help with your IRB application.
+Contact the IRB Administrator for help with your IRB application.